 If you’re like many people, you didn’t even know you had a labrum.
 While the term is unfamiliar for most, it describes a piece of cartilage in your shoulder that contributes to the stability of the joint.
 Even a small tear in the labrum can lead to instability in the joint, and instability can lead to bothersome symptoms and further injuries.
 If you’re suffering from shoulder pain, instability, or restricted range of motion, contact Dr. Kristofer J. Jones, an orthopedic surgeon specializing in sports medicine in the Los Angeles area.
 He can help you determine the right course of action to treat your injury and prevent further complication.
+While located in Westwood, we are proud to serve surrounding areas such as Santa Monica, Brentwood, Century City, Culver City, Downtown, and Sherman Oaks.

 The labrum can be described as a cup-shaped tissue that lines the glenoid (your shoulder socket) and perfectly fits and cushions the humeral head (the rounded end of the long bone in your upper arm)..
 When the labrum is injured, your shoulder quickly becomes unstable.